trothr/best/SSL-TLS-PKI.md

 * CN - Common Name <br/>
-This is fully qualified domain name that you wish to secure <br/>
+This is the fully qualified domain name that you wish to secure <br/>
 example: `*.wikipedia.org`
 * O - Organization Name <br/>
 Usually the legal name of a company or entity and should include any suffixes such as Ltd., Inc., or Corp. <br/>